Perspective | Kids don’t need to keep six feet apart in schools. Three feet is just as safe.

 The difference between three feet and six feet sounds relatively small, but it’s crucial.
 School infrastructure has limited square footage.
 The vast majority of school districts simply cannot bring all students back to the classroom for full-time, in-person education if they need to keep students six feet apart.
 In many cases, that limit has capped classroom capacity to about half of a usual class.
 Three feet of physical distancing between students makes bringing all students back far more feasible, given the available space and resources.

 We wanted to see whether the six-feet guidelines are really necessary for public health.
 Our multidisciplinary team of researchers compared the case rates of SARS-CoV-2 among students and staff participating in in-person learning between districts that required three feet and those requiring six feet of distancing between students.
-We examined the 16-week period after schools reopened this fall across Massachusetts, where there is a universal masking mandate, among other mitigation requirements.
+We examined the 16-week period after schools reopened this fall across Massachusetts, where there is a universal masking mandate, among various other mitigation requirements, including hand-hygiene programs, symptom screens, stay-home-when sick policies and opening windows.
 Our statewide study found that case rates were similar among students and staff in both types of districts; the extra three feet made no difference in terms of reported cases of viral infections.
 We also found that coronavirus rates among students and staff alike (at both distances) were lower than rates in the corresponding communities, suggesting that schools that require masks are a safe place for students and school staff.

 Our study provides additional data suggesting that keeping students three feet apart instead of requiring them to stay six feet apart won’t make students or teachers and staff less safe.
 Policymakers should also recognize that if they don’t allow students into school buildings full time, that’s not guaranteeing that those kids will maintain perfect distancing, mask-wearing and small cohorts of contacts when they’re learning remotely.
 Children who are not in classrooms may engage in riskier behaviors than those who are in school, where mitigation measures can be observed and enforced.